 At USI’s Pott College of Science, Engineering, and Education you chart a path to the future with engineering disciplines in demand all over the world.

 Your interest in problem-solving and aptitude in mathematics serve you well in the pursuit of your baccalaureate degree.
 The first two years of course-work provide a foundation for several disciplines, including general engineering, manufacturing engineering, mechanical engineering, civil engineering, and electrical engineering.

 Two avenues lead to a baccalaureate degree in technology disciplines, with less emphasis on math and more exposure to practical, hands-on experience.
-These are the Bachelor of Science in advanced manufacturing and Bachelor of Science in industrial supervision.
+These are the Bachelor of Science in Manufacturing Engineering Technology and Bachelor of Science in industrial supervision.

 Professors devote themselves to your academic fulfillment, teaching both in the classroom and laboratory.
 Many have had careers in industry, so you get both theoretical and practical perspectives.
 Student-teacher interaction is a hallmark of learning here; class size is typically 24 students or fewer, and professors keep an open-door policy.
 Learn more about our engineering faculty.